rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 password is as likely to be in the first half searched as the last half, the expected time is technically half as long.
 But it doesn't matter.
 Because password length grows logithmically, halving or doubling the effort has little impact.
-You'll still get about 8 characters.
+You'll still get 8 characters.

 To get up to 10 million core-years (two more orders of magnitude), just pushes us up to 9 characters.
-That shouldn't be surprising, since there are almost 100 characters in our set, every time we add another character to the password, we should expect to add two orders of magnitude to the difficulty.
+That shouldn't be surprising, since there are almost 100 characters in our set, every time we add another character to the password we should expect to add two orders of magnitude to the difficulty.

 What if the password were still random, but only selected from lowercase letters